 Daisy Beach House is styled on my beach huts - bright furnishings, white walls, tongue and groove panelling, bunting, fairy lights and lots of fun and quirky accessories!
 You will really feel the holiday vibe when you walk in!
 It has 4 double bedrooms sleeping 8 people and a huge new kitchen diner leading to a very colourful enclosed back garden with decking and covered seating area.
 The best thing of all is it’s location in the street right behind the beach huts meaning you can easily nip back to the house if you’re on the beach to replenish supplies or (if you’re anything like me…) pick up something you’ve forgotten!

-The house comes with a beach hut included for stays in October through to March (excluding Easter weekend).
-From April through to September a beach hut is subject to availability so if you want to guarantee one you will need to book and pay for it in the usual way on this website.
-If I have one available last minute on the day then it's yours for just a £5 cleaning fee.
+The house comes with a beach hut included for stays out of season.
+At other times, a beach hut is subject to availability so if you want to guarantee one you will need to book and pay for it in the usual way on this website but if I have one available last minute on the day then it's yours for just a £5 cleaning fee!